How to edit the TEI Guidelines

 - If you still can't figure out the problem, email the Council list with a link to the build information, and someone will be able to help.

-- Once you know what the problem is, fix it by editing the source again and committing the change to Subversion.
+- Once you know what the problem is, fix it by editing the source again and committing the change to the git repository.
 Jenkins will then do its stuff, and you'll know whether your fix worked as expected.

 Error messages appearing during the make test phase (the ‘TEIP5-Test’ job on Jenkins) usually indicate that your changes are in conflict with the Birnbaum Doctrine, which decrees that changes in the Guideline schemas should not invalidate existing documents.
 You may wish to discuss the specific issue with other Council members.